banzo/devstack-ovn/README.md

 Next steps
 ------

-* use another provisioner than bash scripts, maybe merge back into the existing vagrant-devstack projects (see References), but they were not working properly when I tried.
+* use another provisioner than bash scripts
+* maybe merge back into the existing vagrant-devstack projects (see References), but they were not working properly when I tried (maybe related to https://ask.openstack.org/en/question/59404/stacksh-hangs-on-git-clone-to-optstacknova/).
 * add provisioning scripts for CentOS/Fedora

 References